-Ute Trail - Tombstone Ridge is a 5.7 mile out and back trail located near Estes Park, CO that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from June until September.
+Ute Trail - Tombstone Ridge is a 5.7 mile moderately trafficked out and back trail located near Estes Park, CO that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and backpacking and is accessible from June until September.

 Awesome views- esp just before dropping to the forest near the end of the ridge.